Object-Oriented Thinking: What Are Objects?

 What is Requirements Modeling

 What is Requirements Modeling?
 In requirements engineering and IT business analysis, requirements modeling is the process of translating stakeholder needs into clear, structured representations of a system.
 It defines what the system should do, how it should behave, and how it interacts with users and other systems.
-Object-oriented design fits naturally into this process by modeling real-world entities as objects with attributes and behaviors.
+Object-oriented design fits naturally into this process by modeling a real-world entity as an object with an attribute that captures a key property and with behaviors that describe what the object can do.
 This approach bridges the gap between requirements and implementation, ensuring consistency and clarity throughout development.

 What Is Object Orientation?